mesosphere-backup/cassandra-mesos-deprecated/docs/docs/faq.md

 ------------

 **DISCLAIMER**
-_This is a very early version of Cassandra-on-Mesos framework.
+_This is a very early version of Cassandra-Mesos framework.
 This document, code behavior, and anything else may change without notice and/or break older installations._

 ------------